Transport-for-the-North/caf.toolkit/docs/source/usage/index.rst

 Command-Line Interface
 ----------------------

-CAF.toolkit provides a command-line interface (CLI) for using the zone translation functionality provided, below details the basic usage and arguments for running the tool with additional sections on the sub-commands for performing the different types of zone translations.
+CAF.toolkit provides a command-line interface (CLI) the zone translation functionality.
+The below details the basic usage and arguments for running from the command line.
+Additional sections on the sub-commands for performing the different types of zone translations are also included.

 .. argparse::
     :module: caf.toolkit.__main__